Packing your mom purse for outdoor adventure

 Pack your mom purse so you’re always ready for family fun

-If you are in the diaper stage, throw 2 diapers into a large Zip-Lock.
+Throw 2 diapers into a large Zip-Lock baggie.
 Tuck a smaller Zip-Lock of wet wipes into that bag.
 In a pinch, if clothes get soiled, you can bring these home in the larger Zip-Lock.
 And, if you’re into having pretty accessories, you could treat yourself to a handmade diaper pouch, like this one.

-Pack snacks that won’t get crushed.
-I like to have Fruit-To-Go in my bag for this reason.
-They can get bent and squished and sat on and are still perfectly fine to eat.
-I also like apple sauce in pouches for the same reason.
+For 10 years I carried Fruit-To-Go in my bag.
+The Fruit-to-Go bars can get bent and squished and sat on and are still perfectly fine to eat!
+I also like apple sauce in pouches for the same reason… they travel in the bottom of a bag well and kids love them!

 Add a package of tissues or just throw in those unused napkins you get from the drive-through.